harghan/indian-equity-analysis-db-main/README.md

 **Why I Built This**

 Most equity analysis tools abstract away the logic.
-I wanted the opposite — a transparent, SQL-based system that reflects how real trading and portfolio tracking work.
+I wanted the opposite: a transparent, SQL-based system that reflects how real trading and portfolio tracking work.

 This was a hands-on way to push my SQL thinking beyond just syntax: